On the Impact of Approximation Errors on Extreme Quantile Estimation with Applications to Functional Data Analysis: General framework

 \section{General framework}

-Let $X_1, \ldots, X_n$ be i.i.d.\ random variables with a common distribution $F$.
-The tail quantile function $U$ corresponding the distribution $F$ is defined by
+Let $X_1, \ldots, X_n$ be i.i.d.\ copies of a heavy-tailed random variable $X$ with a cumulative distribution function $F_X$.
+The tail quantile function $U$ corresponding to the random variable $X$ is defined by

-where $f^\leftarrow$ denotes the left-continuous inverse of a nondecreasing function $f$.
-Throughout the article, if needed, we stress that the tail quantile function $U$ corresponds to a certain random variable $X$ by denoting $U_X$.
+where $f^\leftarrow$ denotes the left-continuous inverse of a non-decreasing function $f$.
+In this article, we utilize the notation $U_X$ to signify that $U$ corresponds to a random variable $X$ when the correspondence is not evident from the context.
 Order statistics corresponding to the sample $X_1, \ldots, X_n$ are denoted by $X_{1,n} \leq \cdots \leq X_{n,n}$.

-In this section, we consider a general approximations $\hat X_i$ of ''true'' random variables $X_i$ that are i.i.d. and heavy-tailed.
-In our application into functional data on Section \ref{sec:fda}, we set $X_i = h(Y_i)$, where $Y_i$ is some stochastic process on the interval $[0, T]$ and $h$ is some real-valued map.

-\begin{definition}[Heavy-tailed random variable] Random variable $X$ is heavy-tailed with extreme value index $\gamma > 0$ and we denote $X\in RV_\gamma$ if the corresponding tail quantile function $U$ is regularly varying with the same index $\gamma > 0$.
-That is,